mitodl/mitx-grading-library/specifications.md

     {'expect':'unicorn', 'grade_decimal':0, 'msg':'Really?'},
 ]
 ```
+Note that even for numerical input, the answers must be input as strings.

 Internally, the ItemGrader base class converts the answers entry into a list of dictionaries, and then asks the specific grading class to grade the response against each possible answer.